Organwolf/100-days-of-code/log.md

 ### Day 25: March 27, 2020

 **Today's Progress**: Worked with setting up virtualenvwrapper on my mac.
 Had problems with configurating the $PATH and had to create a ~/.profile for my zsh shell.
 Inside of the profile file I added the correct path to my python3 interpreter.
+Below is some of what I've learnt about virual environments.

+#### Virtual environments

+**why**:

+Virual environment resolve dependency issues, make a project self-contained and reproducible and enables the installation of packages on a host on which you do not have admin privlages.
+I also learnt that virtual environment and conda environment are different things.

+**what**:

+A virtual environment is a python tool for **dependency management** and **project isolation**.
+It is just a directory with three important components:
+ - site-packages
+ - Symlinks
+ - Scripts

+site-packages -> a folder where third party libraries are installed Symlinks -> are links to Python executables installed on your system Scripts -> ensures that executed Python code uses the Python interpreter and site packages installed inside the given virtual environment.

+Don't include the virtual environment to your teams repo.
+Create your own vintual environment inside of the proj root directory.
+And then pip install -r requirements.txt.

+**how**:

+It comes down to PATH.
+In particular echo $PATH which tells the shell what instance of Python to use and where to look for packages.
+Still a bit confused on the how but that's ok.

+**virtualenvironment specific commands**:

+% source venv/bin/activate
+(venv) % deactivate

+(venv) % pip freeze > requirements.txt

 **Thoughts**: It's a lot of work yet few lines of code when it comes to configuring stuff like this.
 I had to read multiple forum posts and guides.
 Patchworking my way towards a working solution.

 **Experimented with**: zsh interactive shell, touch, open, ~/.profile, virtualenvwrapper, docker-compose up, docker-compose down as well as testing http requests using postman.

-**Link(s) to work**: None today
+**Link(s) to work**: [Virtual environments info](https://towardsdatascience.com/virtual-environments-104c62d48c54)

 ### Day 24: March 26, 2020